molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-apache-kafka-tutorial.md

   """Infinite event loop to listen for and process messages from
       subscribed Kafka topics.
   """
-  # Create a confluent consumer
+  # Create a confluent consumer.
+Note this resets the offset to earliest each time the script is run
   consumer = Consumer({
       'bootstrap.servers': KAFKA_BROKER,
       'sasl.mechanism'   : KAFKA_SASL_MECHANISM,